 If you are not listening fully you have room for improvement.
 Simple as that.
 So try listening more.
-Just hear the words and the intent behind them without injecting your own thoughts in-between and around them.
+Hear the words and the intent behind them.
+And do it without injecting your thoughts in-between and around them.

 The more you do this, the better the connection you’ll have with the people around you.